hmorl/iris/README.md

 Iris is an art project & visualization system written in [Odin](https://odin-lang.org/) & [Raylib](https://www.raylib.com/), which runs on desktop systems that support openGL, including Raspberry Pi.

-It contains:
+It contains...

 - an audio engine which performs basic audio analysis (RMS, centroid, FFT)
 - scenes which are passed the audio features for visualizing
 - shaders n stuff
 - keyboard-centric control
-- decent performance for low-powered systems (RPi)
+- (hopefully) decent performance for low-powered systems (RPi)
 - (planned) automatic scene switching

 # Scenes

-Under construction :warning:

 Scenes are inspired by artefacts from Greek mythology.